 Difficult words

-General rules for writing compound words
+General rules for writing difficult words

 Together are written

-If the stem is a solid consonant => O * forest-steppe.
+· If the base is a hard consonant => O * forest-steppe.

-· If on soft, hissing and "c" => E *earthquake
+· If on soft, hissing and “ts” => E *earthquake

-If the 1st part of the verb => AND * daredevil BUT!
+· If the 1st part of the verb => AND * daredevil BUT!
 Tumbleweed.

-· 1st part of the numeral in Genus. n. => * five days, fortieth anniversary
+· 1st part numeral in Gen. n. => * five-day anniversary, fortieth anniversary

 !! centipede, one-day, ninety-hour, millennium, quarter-finals.

-4. Words with a root floor-
+4. Words with roots floor-

 Compound nouns